toyoshim/iona-us/docs/troubleshoot_en.md

 ---
 ## Playbook to shoot troubles
 1. LED does not blink on power-on
-   1. Do you supply 5V power via micro USB port correctly?
+   1. Do you supply 5V power via power supply USB port correctly?
       - Supply 5V power.
    2. Don't you press SERVICE button on boot.
       - Do not press SERVICE button on booting.